privateerproj/privateer/CONTRIBUTING.md

 Go to your fork on GitHub.
 You will see a prompt to open a pull request for your recently pushed branch, click it, fill in a clear title and description, and submit.

 > **Note:** PR titles are validated by CI.
 Keep them short and descriptive (the same style as your commit message).
-Merges require approval from a maintainer per, .
+Merges require approval from a maintainer per.
+For PR naming convensions refer to this [link](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Step 8 — Verify your build locally before pushing